gururaj-s/randrowswap/README.md

      	    $ cd rrs/simscript
      	    $ ./runall_baseline.sh
-     	    --> Note this command fires all baseline sims: ~78 of them --> takes 7-8 hours to complete.
+     	    --> Note this command assumes traces files are present for all 78 benchmarks and fires baseline sims for all of them in parallel: --> takes 7-8 hours to complete.

 4. Run RRS with the following command from the RRS folder

      	    $ cd rrs/simscript
      	    $ ./runall_rrs.sh
-     	    --> Note this command fires all RRS sims: ~78 of them --> takes 7-8 hours to complete.
+     	    --> Note this command assumes traces files are present for all 78 benchmarks and fires RRS sims for all of them in parallel: --> takes 7-8 hours to complete.

 ### Collate Results